 The red grape variety comes from Spain.
-The main synonyms alphabetically grouped by country are Carignan, Carignane, Carignan Noir, Pinot d'Evora ( France ); Bovale di Spagna, Bovale Grande, Bovale Mannu, Carignano, Tintiglia ( Italy.
-Sardinia ); Carignane, Kerrigan ( California ); Cariñano, Cariñena, Catalan, Crujillón, Mazuela, Mollard, Samsó, Samsó Crusillo, Tinta Mazuela, Tintilia, Tintillosa, Zinzillosa ( Spain ).
+Over 100 synonyms prove the age of the vine.
+The main alphabetically grouped by country are Carignan, Carignane, Carignan Noir, Pinot d'Evora ( France ); Bovale di Spagna, Bovale Grande, Bovale Mannu, Carignano, Tintiglia ( Italy.
+Sardinia ); Carignane, Kerrigan ( California ); Carinhana ( Portugal ); Cariñano, Cariñena, Catalan, Crujillón, Mazuela, Mollard, Samsó, Samsó Crusillo, Tinta Mazuela, Tintilia, Tintillosa, Zinzillosa ( Spain ).
 Despite apparently indicative synonyms or morphological It must not be similar to the varieties Bobal.
 Cinsault (Samsó) Graciano (Bovale Sardo), Mollard.
 Nieddera.
 Parraleta.
 Pascale or Tintilia del Molise be confused.

 According to a no longer verifiable hypothesis, Mazuelo (or Carignano) was already in the 9th century BC.
 BC from the Phoenicians on Sardinia introduced, for which there is understandably no evidence.
 The origin of the Mazuelo is unknown, but it is most likely the result of a cross in Spain (and not in Sardinia).
 A suspected genetic relationship of Mazuelo and Graciano, which corresponds to Sardinian origin, has not been confirmed.
 The white variety Cariñena Blanca is a color mutation (but is not called Mazuelo Blanca, as one might assume).
 Mazuelo was a crossing partner of the new varieties Argaman.
 Carmine.
 Carnelian.
 Centurion and Ruby Cabernet,

-The probably very old variety probably comes from Aragon, From here it spread throughout Europe from the 12th century.
+The probably very old variety probably comes from Aragon, From here, it spread throughout Europe from the 12th century.
 Today's main name Mazuelo is from the municipality of Mazuelo de Muñó in the province of Burgos in the region to the west Castile and Leon derived.
 The synonym Cariñena probably refers to the place of the same name near Zaragoza in Aragon.
 This has become in France Carignan (Noir) and Italy Carignano.
-The name Cariñena was previously very common in Catalonia.
+The name Cariñena used to be very common in Catalonia.
 However, since there is a DO area of the same name, the variety is now referred to as Samsó .
 And according to 2007 DNA analysis Bovale di Spagna, native to Sardinia, is also identical.

-The late ripening, extremely productive vine is both mildews and Botrytis but resistant to Black spots disease, It produces deep dark, acid and tannin-rich wines, but without any particular aroma and profile.
+The late ripening, extremely productive vine is both mildews and Botrytis but resistant to Black spots disease, It produces deep dark, acid and tannin-rich wines, but without a special aroma and profile.
 Mostly it is therefore used with other varieties such as Cinsault and Garnacha Tinta (Grenache Noir) blended with simple rosé and red wines for quick enjoyment.
-With rigorous yield restrictions, however, especially vines that are full of character, deep and even surprisingly elegant at higher alcohol levels can be produced from old vines.
+With rigorous yield restrictions, however, especially vines that are full of character, deep and surprisingly elegant even at higher alcohol levels can be produced from old vines.
 The number of impressive wines of this type is constantly increasing.

-There are acreages in overseas Argentina (29 ha), Chile (477 ha), Mexico (448 ha), Myanmar (4 ha), South Africa (81 ha) and Uruguay, as well as in the US states California (1,373 ha) and Washington, The variety occupied a total of 80,178 hectares of vineyards in 2010.
-Compared to 1990 with 202,869 hectares at that time, this was an extreme reduction by almost two thirds.
+Overseas there is acreage in Argentina (29 ha), Chile (477 ha), Mexico (448 ha), Myanmar (4 ha), South Africa (81 ha) and Uruguay, as well as in the US states California (1,373 ha) and Washington, In 2010, the variety occupied a total of 80,178 hectares of vineyards.
+Compared to 1990 with 202,869 hectares at the time, this was an extreme reduction of almost two thirds.
 It thus proves worldwide varieties ranking rank 11.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012